robinrob/rsmithio/_posts/2018-02-02-personal-automation-as-code-practice.md

 published:  true
 ---

-Perhaps once natural tendency of programmers is to want to automate too many things, especially when it comes to their personal stuff.
+Perhaps one natural tendency of programmers is to want to automate too many things, especially when it comes to their personal stuff.
 I say 'programmers', because this will surely apply to at least both software developers and DevOps engineers, as two disciplines for which people use programming languages and into which I think people often fall as a result programming for a hobby.